craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

 Add Single Sign-On
 ==================

-After configuring SSO headers, check in Crafter Profile Admin Console to make sure that the Single sign-on enabled checkbox is selected in the tenant page.
+Configure SSO headers with at least a MELLON_secure_key, MELLON_username, MELLON_email and MELLON_groups (which must be a comma separated list of string) in the header, then check in Crafter Profile Admin Console to make sure that the Single sign-on enabled checkbox is selected in the tenant page.

 .. image:: /_static/images/sso_enabled.png